suresh2727/dev-landing-page/README.md

-A simple landing page... for Dev
+A simple landing page... for Dev.